ChrisSantosLang/redscience/docs/source/usecases.rst

       a religious teacher, or an algorithm encoded in a scripture or law, etc.)?

-   WARNING: This can be humbling!
+.. warning:: This can be humbling!
 But humility might come in handy...

-4. **Elevate reality above experimentation.** For example, the best strategy in the Volunteer game depends upon prevailing social norms:
+4. **Elevate reality above experimentation.** For example, the best strategy in the *Volunteer* game depends upon prevailing social norms:

    #.
 Create a private universe in which you train all tools to play
       Volunteer via turn-taking (i.e. “You volunteered last time, now it’s